inventree/inventree-docs/docs/start/docker_prod.md

 #### Nginx

-Nginx working as a reverse proxy, separating requests for static files and directing everything else to Gunicorn.
+Nginx working as a reverse proxy, separating requests for static and media files, and directing everything else to Gunicorn.

 This container uses the official [nginx image](https://hub.docker.com/_/nginx).